Skip to main content

 Does home insurance cover accidental damage?

-In most cases home insurance won’t include accidental damage as a standard part of your cover.
-However it’s important to read your policy documentation, including your product disclosure statement (PDS), to find out the specifics of your policy.
-Many insurers, including QBE, offer accidental damage cover as an optional extra to complement your home insurance.
+In many cases home insurance won’t include accidental damage as a standard part of your cover.
+That’s why it’s important to read your policy documentation, including your Product Disclosure Statement (PDS), to find out the specifics of your policy.

-Who is accidental damage insurance designed for?
+Who is accidental damage designed for?

 What does accidental damage insurance cover?

-Accidental damage insurance - blue paint spilled on the carpetAccidental damage insurance is designed to cover unforeseen accidents that happen in everyday life.
-Here are a few scenarios where home and belongings could be protected under QBE’s Accidental Damage option.
+Here are a few scenarios where your home and belongings could be covered under QBE’s Accidental Damage option.

 • Thanks to an indoor ball game, your TV screen is smashed